PAIN / ORTHOPAEDICS & SPORTS MEDICINE

 Here at Dynamic Regenerative Medicine we fully understand how valuable PRP treatment is in Sports Medicine.
 We, therefore, use the technique of PRP injections to help relieve pain, reduce inflammation and most important speed up recovery in many musculoskeletal conditions and sports injuries - including tennis elbow, knee injuries, shoulder tendinitis, and other damaged tendons or ligaments.
 Many see significant improvements immediately after PRP treatment when paired with a rehabilitation program, but to speed up things, even more, we integrate the two.

 Clinical Update: Why PRP Should Be Your First Choice for Injection Therapy in Treating Osteoarthritis

-If you are a candidate for PRP, a clinician will draw your blood and extract your platelets on site.
+If you are a candidate for PRP, a clinician will draw a small sample of your blood and simply extract your platelets on site